 Maybe you’ve read this far but you still think this guy is a good person.
 Maybe he is.
 You still get to break up with him, if you want.

-You don’t have to make a judgment on whether or not he’s a “good person” to decide that he is not a good person FOR YOU.
+You don’t have to make a judgment on whether he’s a “good person” to decide he is not a good person FOR YOU.

 “My advice: TGINNEBHAPAANQRFYAWYFSWIYPWNSMA